Skip to content

 Nausea is often "too full," not "stomach bug"

-People expect classic nausea.
-What they describe is closer to constant over-fullness, food aversion, or the sense that one normal-size meal suddenly became two meals too many.
-Portion size is why.
-You can eat the exact same food as before and feel awful because the old portion size no longer fits.
+People brace for classic nausea.
+What they get is closer to constant over-fullness, food aversion, or the sense that one normal-size plate suddenly turned into two plates too many.
+Portion size is the whole story.
+You can eat the exact same food you always ate and feel awful, because the old portion no longer fits.
 Half a burrito used to be lunch.
-Now it's lunch, a long walk, and an apology to anyone who has to sit across from you the rest of the afternoon.
+Now it's lunch, a long walk, and an apology to whoever has to sit across from you the rest of the afternoon.

 Reflux, burps, and "sulfur burps"

-The FDA label uses dyspepsia and eructation.
-Real people call it reflux, burping, or sulfur burps — the part of Wegovy nobody warned you would taste like a rotten egg.
-The wording is anecdotal; the symptom cluster is real: slow stomach emptying, bloating, sour burps, certain meals sitting like a brick.
-Fried food, greasy takeout, oversized dinners, and late eating are common triggers.
+The FDA label says dyspepsia and eructation.
+Everyone else says reflux, burping, or sulfur burps — the part of Wegovy nobody warned you could taste like a rotten egg.
+The label wording is clinical, but the cluster underneath it is real: slow stomach emptying, bloating, sour burps, certain meals sitting like a brick for hours.
+Fried food, greasy takeout, oversized dinners, and eating late are the usual suspects.

 Diarrhea early, constipation later